14 Questions to Ask Your Doctor About Prescription Medications for Seniors

 If that happens, don’t be afraid to insist that the doctor checks to make sure there are no conflicts with the prescription medicine, over-the-counter medicine, vitamins, and supplements that your older adult is currently taking.

-We highlight the National Institute on Aging’s 14 important questions to ask the doctor when starting new medication.
+We highlight the National Institute on Aging’s 14 important questions to ask the doctor when starting a new medication.

 14 questions to ask when starting new medications for seniors